 - 1. Create a new Package called 'Balanced Scorecard'. - 2.
-Right-click on the Balanced Scorecard Package and select 'Add Diagram'. - 3.
-Create a new Balanced Scorecard diagram called 'Four Perspectives' and click on the OK button. - 4.
-Select the Balanced Scorecard Pattern from the Toolbox and place it on the Diagram View.
+Right-click on the 'Balanced Scorecard' Package and select 'Add Diagram'. - 3.
+Create a new Balanced Scorecard diagram called 'Four Perspectives' (enter the name, then click on the 'Hamburger' icon, select 'Strategy > Strategy > Strategic Modeling > Balanced Scorecard', and click on the OK button). - 4.
+In the Toolbox, open the 'Patterns' section and drag the 'Balanced Scorecard' Pattern onto the Diagram View.
+The 'Add Pattern Balanced Scorecards:: Balanced Scorecard to Diagram' dialog displays.